Sorry, you need to enable JavaScript to visit this website.

 Studies have found that certain acidic fruits have been linked to people experiencing the symptoms of heartburn.
 Like fatty and spicy foods, some acidic foods have been found to relax the Oesophagus sphincter and worsen symptoms.iv

-Acidic foods and drinks that may trigger acid reflux include:
+Acidic foods and drinks to avoid acid reflux include:

 • Orange